Staff

 Director

 Anne has been with Greater Spokane Progress, GSA’s affiliate organization, from the beginning, and is passionate about increasing the capacity of organizations and leaders to create change.
-Anne has over 25 years experience with grassroots organizing and advocacy; working nationally, regionally, and locally in Spokane and around the west on environmental and social justice issues.
+Anne has over 25 years of experience with grassroots organizing and advocacy, working nationally, regionally, and locally in Spokane and around the West on environmental and social justice issues.

 Board of Directors